 Calvary Cemetery has several notable individuals, including the famous Dred Scott; I read recently that most people in America don’t know who he is anymore.
 Very sad.
 I find it interesting that what was once a Jewish practice–leaving small stones… Continue Reading

+Update: See the Biddle Mausoleum from March of 2015.
 I know many people, myself included, have been guilty of saying Bellefontaine Cemetery is better than Calvary because there are more cool mausolea in the former.
-But Calvary still represents with a couple of interesting mausolea I discovered last week… Continue Reading
+But Calvary still represents with… Continue Reading